Ruminating on Rudiments

 A Brief History

 The origins of drum rudiments can be traced back to the 1300s in Switzerland.
-In those days, drums were employed to direct pole-arm wielding infantry in combat.
-For centuries, the rudiments were essential for instructing the military drummers of Europe.
+In those days, drums were employed to direct pole-arm-wielding infantry in combat.
+For centuries, the rudiments were essential for training European military drummers.

 As settlers migrated to the new world, these military traditions accompanied them.
 Tens of thousands of drummers utilized their rudiments to guide soldiers during the American Civil War.
 Drummers were an active and essential part of warfare until 1917.